stoicml/ghonk.github.io/_posts/2017-7-30-catlearn-grid-search.md

 layout: post
 ---

-This is a breif demonstration of the grid search helper functions provided in `catlearn.suppls`.
+This is a brief demonstration of the grid search helper functions provided in `catlearn.suppls`.
 There are both parallelized and non-parallelized versions.

 load libraries